WHAT IS ART+FEMINISM?

 In a 2011 survey, the Wikimedia Foundation found that less than 10% of its contributors identify as female.
 Art+Feminism’s Edit-a-thons aim to reduce this gender bias.
 Since 2014, over 280 Art+Feminism Edit-a-thons have taken place across the world, creating and improving an estimated 4,600 articles.

-Expert Wikipedian Toni Sant will lead the workshop.
+Expert Wikipedian Toni Sant lead the workshop.
 Toni is a digital curator and Wikipedia editor who has been active in the Global Wikimedia Movement since 2010.
 Between 2013 and 2015 he was the Education Organiser for Wikimedia UK, and one of the founding trustees of Wikimedia Community Malta.
 He has engaged in Wikipedia conferences in the UK, USA and India and led and participated in numerous Wikipedia editing workshops in the UK, Czech Republic, Italy, and Malta, including Art + Feminism at Goldsmiths University of London, and others addressing the gender gap on the English-language Wikipedia.
 Toni is currently also the Artistic Director of Spazju Kreattiv, Malta’s national centre for creativity at St James Cavalier.

 Installation of the work HAUS 209 by Bettina Hutschek